 Low-alcohol and non-alcoholic cocktails continue to pop up on cocktail menus, but if you’re a host or homebody looking to cut the booze down or completely out of your cocktail routine, you’ll need to build a functional non-alcoholic or low-alcoholic home bar.

-I spoke with Davide Segat, Director of Bars for the Edition Hotels about the subject.
-Segat notes that options for non-drinkers used to just be water, overly-sugary soft drinks, or juice, the latter two of which often contain tons of acidity and just fill you up— not ideal for having more than one.
+I recently spoke with Davide Segat, Director of Bars for the Edition Hotels about the subject.
+Segat notes that options for non-drinkers used to just be water, overly-sugary soft drinks, or juice, the latter two of which often contain tons of acidity and just fill you up—not ideal for having more than one.
 All of this made him conscious of people who don’t drink and the “very limited” offerings available to them.
 The non-alcoholic cocktail was eventually born but relegated to a “simple recipe without much thought.”
 Thankfully some important people paid attention, and now, according to Segat, “everything has changed.”
 We can have good non-alcoholic drinks on any given night out, and even at home.

 There are some amazing and truly innovative new non-alcoholic and low-alcoholic products on the market to help one build a zero-proof or low-alcohol home bar without the booze.
 From spirits to bitters, bar tools, bar carts, and books, here are some essentials to get started.